-A. Environmental Page Number Aspect A1: Emissions General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non- hazardous waste.
-47-55 Aspect A2: Use of Resources General Disclosure Policies on the efficient use of resources, including energy, water and other raw materials.
-47-55 Aspect A3: The Environment and Natural Resources General Disclosure Policies on minimising the issuer's significant impact on the environment and natural resources.
-47-55 B. Social Employment and Labour Practice 25 Aspect B1: Employment General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare.
-55-57 Aspect B2: Health and Safety General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards.
-58

-B. Social Page Number Aspect B3: Development and Training General Disclosure Policies on improving employees' knowledge and skills for discharging duties at work.
+Environmental Page Number Aspect A3: The Environment and Natural Resources General Disclosure Policies on minimising the issuer's significant impact on the environment and natural resources.
+KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the 49 to 51, 54 to 56 54 to 56 Social actions taken to manage them.
+Employment and Labour P ractices Aspect B1: Employment General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare.
+57 to 60 Aspect B2: Health and Safety General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards.
+59 Aspect B3: Development and Training General Disclosure Policies on improving employees' knowledge and skills for discharging duties at work.
 Description of training activities.
-58 Aspect B4: Labour Standards General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour.
-58 Operating Practices .
-Aspect B5: Supply Chain Management General Disclosure Policies on managing environmental and social risks of the supply chain.
-59-60 Aspect B6: Product Responsibility General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
-60 Aspect B7: Anti-corruption General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
-61 Community Aspect B8: Community Investment General Disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
-61-62
+60 Aspect B4: Labour Standards General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour.
+59

+Environmental Page Number Operating Practices Aspect B5: Supply Chain Management General Disclosure Policies on managing environmental and social risks of the supply chain.
+60 to 62 Aspect B6: Product Responsibility General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labeling and privacy matters relating to products and services provided and methods of redress.
+61 Aspect B7: Anti-corruption General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
+62 Community Aspect B8: Community Investment General Disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
+62, 63

-Independent Auditor's Report To the Shareholders of TOM Group Limited (incorporated in the Cayman Islands with limited liability)
+Independent Auditor's Report

+To the Shareholders of TOM Group Limited

+(incorporated in the Cayman Islands with limited liability)